Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 As the sensations heighten and build to a climax point, you may start leaking prostatic fluid ("milk" or semen without sperm), which is a good sign a prostate orgasm is about to happen.

-You may feel a little discomfort initially, especially if you are not used to anal play.
+You may feel some slight discomfort initially, especially if you are not used to anal play.

 However, milking should never hurt, and those initial feelings of discomfort should subside once you are more relaxed and able to focus on the pleasurable feelings.